 This semester course will show students how music has developed and changed throughout time.
 Students will also examine how music has influenced the development of theatre production.
 A variety of musicals will be studied.
-This course is taken in conjunction with Music Appreciation.

 Music Theory- Honors/Dual Credit - (0913) 5 Credits Prerequisites: Teacher Recommendation Full Year Grades 11-12